 With the operational phase, “we are now setting up the internal structures required.
 We need to shift to different tools needed across the program,” explained Alexa Fotheringham, Manager for the NAC PRA program.
 “There will always be some new issue to tackle or areas to develop — it won’t be steady state ever.”

 There are some familiar faces and some new ones as NAC PRA becomes a full-fledged program.

-Dr. Julian Midgley, Chair of the Therapeutic Decision-Making (TDM) Test Committee: A pediatric nephrologist in Alberta, Dr. Midgley brings experience from a previous test committee to his role.
-The committee develops this key exam to assess candidates for selection to PRA programs.
+Dr. Julian Midgley, Chair of the Therapeutics Decision-Making (TDM) Test Committee: A pediatric nephrologist in Alberta, Dr. Midgley brings experience from a previous test Committee to his role.
+The Committee develops this key exam to assess candidates for selection to PRA programs.
 Committee members are mainly in family medicine, as well as from emergency medicine and pharmacology.
 “Probably the biggest challenge is getting a bunch of exam questions in the bank,” said Dr. Midgley.
 Provinces with their own TDM tests had donated questions to start filling this bank.
-This committee reports to the NAC PRA Committee.
+This Committee reports to the NAC PRA Committee.